dtdagames/dtda_ml/README.md

 === Linear Regression Model ===

 Use DTDALogReg.new() to create a new model. _fit and _predict allows you to train and use the model.
-This model is only for classficiation (-1 or 1).
+This model is only for classification (-1 or 1).

 Example:
 - var logreg = DTDALogReg.new(0.01, 1000)